twolfson/google-music-electron/README.md

 ![Screenshot](docs/screenshot.png)

 #### Adding local setup as a global installation
-After getting our local development setup working, we can go one step further and get `google-music-electron` working on our CLI as if it were installed via `npm install -g`.
+After getting our local development set up, we can go one step further and get `google-music-electron` working on our CLI as if it were installed via `npm install -g`.

 ```bash
 # Link local copy as a global copy